cs109group18/project/data_sources.md

 ### 1. FBI Uniform Crime Reporting (UCR) Program ###

-We **automated** the extraction murders and man-slaughter data from the FBI database for the years 2006 - 2016.**Table 1** lists the features provided in the FBI database.
+We **automated** the extraction of murders and man-slaughter data from the FBI database for the years 2006 - 2016.**Table 1** lists the features provided in the FBI database.

 <center> Table 1: List of Crime Variables from FBI  </center>